-apart from my poor damn dumb brother, which unfortunately or fortunately was a long time ago but, uh, more recently, you've got Herbert Humphrey's son works for him, and, of course, they're, they're tied in with O'Brien, I suppose.
+apart from my poor damn dumb brother, which unfortunately or fortunately was a long time ago, but, uh, more recently, you've got on a little charade for me in the office...

+Herbert Humphrey's son works for him, and, of course, they're, they're tied in with O'Brien, I suppose.
 But maybe they were trying to get it for that reason.